N E W S

 Our projects support social justice issues, including civil rights and climate change.
 Our first documentary, The Dream Revisited: Civil Rights in Perspective, has been screened at film festivals, churches, museums and commemorative events on the East Coast .
 And, to celebrate the 100th anniversary of Women's Suffrage, we collaborated with the League of Women Voters to produce an educational film on the history of the suffrage movement.
 Currently, we're promoting Catastrophe Now!
 The Era of Global Boiling, a film about the urgent need to take action to protect our environment before it's too late.

-In October, we visited Malta, Puglia and Sicily on a cruise with Noble Caledonia, a British company not well known in the U.S. This spring, 2025, we're planning to visit two countries in the Caucasus region (Armenia and Georgia).
+In October, 2024 we visited Malta, Puglia and Sicily on a cruise with Noble Caledonia, a British company not well known in the U.S. This spring, 2025, our travels included Scotland and remote islands in the North Sea (Orkney, Shetland and the Faroes).
+And, finally, we're planning to visit two countries in South Caucasia (Armenia and Georgia) in autumn, 2025.

-Meanwhile, we are about to publish a four books that feature some of our favorite images taken over the past three decades.
-The set comprises Horizons (people and places around the world ), Contours (figure studies ), Meditations (still life and conceptual images). and Sanctuaries (sacred sites around the world),
+Meanwhile, we are about to publish a five book set that features some of our favorite images captured over the past three decades.
+The set includes Horizons (unusual people and places around the world ), Contours (figure studies of performing artists), Meditations (still life and conceptual images), Humanity (portraits of people from many cultures), and Sanctuaries (sacred places around the world).